Pycord-Development/pycord/docs/api/events.rst

     This requires :attr:`Intents.guilds` to be enabled.

+    If the thread could not be found in the internal cache, this event will not be called.
+    Threads will not be in the cache if they are archived.
+Alternatively, :func:`on_raw_thread_update` is called regardless of the internal cache.

     .. versionadded:: 2.0

     :param before: The updated thread's old info.
     :type before: :class:`Thread`
     :param after: The updated thread's new info.
     :type after: :class:`Thread`

+.. function:: on_raw_thread_update(payload)

+    Called whenever a thread is updated.

+    Unlike :func:`on_thread_update` this is called regardless of if the thread is in the internal thread cache or not.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.4

+    :param payload: The raw event payload data.
+    :type payload: :class:`RawThreadUpdateEvent`

 Typing
 ------